MizuchiLabs/mantrae/README.md

 ## Features

-- **Domain Management**: Easily manage your domains and assign them to specific hosts via the web interface.
+- **Simplified UI**: A clean and intuitive interface that keeps the complexity to a minimum.
 - **Router Configuration**: Create and manage Traefik routers with custom rules, entrypoints, and middleware configurations.
 - **Middleware Management**: Add middlewares to your routers, including rate limiting, authentication, and more.
 - **Service Status**: Monitor the status of your services and see their health information.
-- **Simplified UI**: A clean and intuitive interface that keeps the complexity to a minimum.
+- **DNS Providers**: Support for multiple DNS providers (currently Cloudflare and PowerDNS) for automatic DNS record updates.

 ## Getting Started